GuanWei926/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/Final_Project/README.md

 This assignment focuses on building a model to estimate the number of sea lions in each image.
 The final predictions must be saved in a .csv file, reporting the count of sea lions in each class, and submitted to Kaggle for evaluation using Root Mean Square Error (RMSE).

-In our approach, we utilize two-stage models to perform this task.
-Firstly, we will train the Unet.
-Subsequently, utilize the trained Unet to generate the per-class probability map of each images which is not used to train Unet.
-Next, use the probability map to train the regressors.
-After doing all of this, we use the Unet to generate the per-class probability map of test data first.
-Then, use the regressors to decide the numbers of sea lions of each classes and record it csv file.
+## Method Overview
+Our approach follows a two-stage pipeline:

+1. Semantic Segmentation (UNet + SE blocks)
+We first train a UNet-based model with SE blocks to perform pixel-wise multi-class segmentation of five sea lion categories: adult males, subadult males, adult females, juveniles, and pups.
+This model learns from training images annotated with sparse point labels, which are expanded into circular blobs to construct ground-truth masks.

+2. Regression (Extra Trees, XGBoost)
+After segmentation, we use the trained UNet to generate per-class probability maps on unseen data.
+From these maps, we extract patches and compute features such as pixel sums and blob counts.
+These features are used to train regression models that predict the number of sea lions in each class.
+During inference, the UNet generates the probability maps for test images, and the regressors predict the class-wise counts, which are saved to a .csv file for submission.

 ## How to install